Women at the Center of the Global Alzheimer's Epidemic

 Amyloid-beta and tau protein deposits in the brain are characteristic features of Alzheimer disease.
 The effect on the hippocampus, the area of the brain that plays a central role in learning and memory, is particularly severe.
 However, it appears that the toxic effect of tau protein is largely eliminated when the corresponding tau gene is switched off.

-Researchers from the Max Planck Research Unit for Structural at DESY in Hamburg have succeeded in demonstrating that once the gene is deactivated, mice with a human tau gene, which previously presented symptoms of , regain their ability to learn and remember, and that the of the mice also reappear in part.
+Researchers from the Max Planck Research Unit for Structural Molecular Biologyat DESY in Hamburg have succeeded in demonstrating that once the gene is deactivated, mice with a human tau gene, which previously presented symptoms of dementia, regain their ability to learn and remember, and that the synapses of the mice also reappear in part.
 The scientists are now testing active substances to prevent the formation of tau deposits in mice.
-This may help to reverse in the early stages of Alzheimer disease – in part, at least.
+This may help to reverse memory loss in the early stages of Alzheimer disease – in part, at least.

 Tissue tests showed that, as expected, no tau clumps had formed in the brains of the first group of mice expressing anti-aggregant tau.
 In the second group – the mice suffering from Alzheimer’s – co-aggregates from human tau and “mouse tau” were formed - against expectations, because tau protein from mice does not usually aggregate.
 “Even more astonishingly, weeks after the additional gene had been switched off, the aggregated human tau had dissolved again.
 However, the ‘mouse tau’ remained clumped.
 Despite this, the mice were able to learn and remember again,” says Eckhard Mandelkow.
 More precise tests revealed that new synapses had actually formed in their brains.